katherineli19/Federal-Election-Commission-Data/fec.md

 5. Use =sum() fucntion to find percentage Philip Morris/tobacco industry total
 6. Philip Morris accounts for about 69% of total tobacco industry contributions, $2,070,000.00
 7. !['Solution Q3'](/SolutionQ3.png)

+## Q4
+Headline: Main source of Republican donations to come from PAC endorsements
+1. Political analysts, professors and experts, to ask about how republicans form their own political ecosystems to self sustain
+2. Former republican politicians, people involved in PAC
+3. Potential former employees of PAC organisations such as the American Action Network
+4. PAC endorsements often fund expenses that are ineligible to be paid by campaign committees or congressional offices, in what ways does that give one politician advantages over others?
+5. How is this being used to stop new challengers to a seat?
+And to what extent is this consolidating establishemnt powers and preventing progress within the party?

+Q5